wamp-proto/wamp-proto/spec/basic.md

 **Symmetry**

-It is important to note that though the establishment of a transport connection might have a inherent asymmetry (like a *client* establishes a TCP and WebSocket connection to a *server*), WAMP itself is designed to be fully symmetric.
+It is important to note that though the establishment of a transport connection might have a inherent asymmetry (like a *client* establishing a TCP and WebSocket connection to a *server*), WAMP itself is designed to be fully symmetric.
 After the transport has been established, both peers are equal in principle.

 ### Application Code

-WAMP is designed for application code to run inside peers of the roles:
+WAMP is designed for application code to run inside *Endpoints*, i.e. peers of the roles:

 1. *Callee* and *Caller*
 2. *Publisher* and *Subscriber*

-*Brokers* and *Dealers* are responsible for **generic call and event routing** and SHOULD NOT run application code.
+*Routers*, i.e. peers of the roles *Brokers* and *Dealers* are responsible for **generic call and event routing** and SHOULD NOT run application code.

 ![alt text](figure/appcode.png "Application Code")